ewagerus/PHBS_MLF_2018/README.md

 ![sans titre](https://user-images.githubusercontent.com/43052624/48349868-71abe480-e6c0-11e8-8f7b-f9a67c918797.png)

-The best model is the decision tree with a mean accuracy of 73.95%.
+The best model performance was found for the decision tree with a mean accuracy of 73.95%.

-We can conclude that the three most important features that affect the severity of an automotive accident are: Casualty Class_Pedestrian, Road Surface_Dry, Road Surface_Wet or Damp.